 Can you think of ads that can be viewed differently?

-Semiotics examines the correspondence between signs and symbols and their role in the assignment of meaning
+Semiotics examines the correspondence between signs and symbols and their role in the assignment of meaning.
+The study of signs.

 Every product has three components: Object (the product- Canadian Beer);the Sign- the sensory imagery representing intended meaning- Joe the Canadian); the Interpretant the true meaning derived- The Canadian Identity)